 to clear your credit history and record for you; it merely covers the expenses

 you incur to do so on your own.
-The Federal Trade Commission estimates
+Although millions of Americans are victims

-to take unpaid leave from work to clear up their credit
+reality most consumers cant take unpaid leave to clear up their credit

-Another reason to forgo buying special identity theft coverage is that
+Another reason to forgo special identity theft coverage is that you may

-free, you may

 be able to get a similar policy for free from another source.
 Many banking

 institutions, including credit card banks, offer identity theft protection

 for free.
 Also, you already have some protection from fraudulent credit

 card chargesthe most common form of identity theft injuryunder the federal

-Fair Credit Billing Act, which stipulates that you arent responsible
+Fair Credit Billing Act, which stipulates that victims arent responsible

 for fraudulent charges of more than $50 per card.